European shag: Subspecies

 The subspecies differ slightly in bill size and the breast and leg colour of young birds.
 Recent evidence suggests that birds on the Atlantic coast of southwest Europe are distinct from all three, and may be an as-yet undescribed subspecies.

 The name shag is also used in the Southern Hemisphere for several additional species of cormorants.

 Description

 This is a medium-large black bird, 68 to 78 cm long and with a 95 to 110 cm wingspan.
-It has a longish tail and yellow throat-patch.
+It has a longish tail and a yellow throat patch.
 Adults have a small crest in the breeding season.
 It is distinguished from the great cormorant by its smaller size, lighter build, thinner bill, and, in breeding adults, by the crest and metallic green-tinged sheen on the feathers.
-Among those differences are that a shag has a lighter, narrower beak; and the juvenile shag has darker underparts.
-The European shag's tail has 12 feathers, the great cormorant's 14 feathers.
+Among those differences are that a shag is smaller and has a lighter, narrower beak, and the juvenile shag has darker underparts.
+The European shag's tail has 12 feathers, as do the great cormorant's 14 feathers.
 The green sheen on the feathers results in the alternative name green cormorant sometimes being given to the European shag.